andrerpena/react-mde/readme.md

  If the passing value is a React element, it will print the react element.
 - **tooltip**: If any, it will print a tooltip with the passed text.
 - **execute**: The function that will actually execute the command.
-This function accepts 2 parameters: `text`, which is the textarea text before the command, and `selection`, an objection containing `start` and `end`.
+This function accepts 2 parameters: `text`, which is the textarea text before the command, and `selection`, an object containing `start` and `end`.
  Your function should return the new `text` and the new `selection` (after your command).